42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

     `Swap:` The swap file system is used for memory paging in Linux operating system during the system hibernation.
 A system that never goes in hibernate state is required to have swap space equal to its RAM size.\
     `etc.:` There is much more to filesystems, if you want to dive deeper, [here](https://www.javatpoint.com/linux-file-system) is a good source.

-    In summory, you can say that a file system is a flag, telling the operation system what kind of driver to load, to read, write in a drive or partition.
+    In summary, you can say that a filesystem serves as a signal or a "flag" to the operating system, indicating which driver to load for reading and writing data on a specific drive or partition.

   * Directory Structure:\
     The Linux directory structure is a hierarchical organization of files and directories that defines how data is stored and accessed on a Linux system.
 It's designed to make it easy for users and applications to find and access files.
 Here's a brief overview of the main directories in the Linux filesystem:\